theghostbel/gdocs-table-downloader/README.md

 type of "secrets storing", just ensure that `getGoogleAuthCredentials()` returns an object with two properties: `private_key` and `client_email`.

 P.S.
-Read an [article on how to store multiline secrets in Circle CI|https://medium.com/@nemiga/multiline-env-secrets-in-circle-ci-ac234c075911]
+Read an [article on how to store multiline secrets in Circle CI](https://medium.com/@nemiga/multiline-env-secrets-in-circle-ci-ac234c075911)

 ## 🛃 Custom value mappings

-If you need to perform some custom mapping to values in cells before they are downloaded, you can specify `getValueMapper(rawCellValue)` function in `--customOptions` file.
+If you need to perform some custom mapping for cell values before they are downloaded, you can specify `getValueMapper(rawCellValue)` function in `--customOptions` file.

-Every cell value goes through this function and the return value is stored in a result file.
+Every cell value goes through this function and the returned value is stored in a result file.

 If you don't specify `getValueMapper`, the default function from `customOptions.default.js` would be used: it changes "undefined" values to empty strings.